Kitselas Treaty and Kitsumkalum Treaty Negotiations

 On November 1, 2025, Kitsumkalum First Nation held their ratification vote for eligible voters, who voted in favour of ratifying their treaty and self-government constitution.
 Of the 705 eligible voters, 625 cast ballots on the treaty with 569 (approximately 91%) voting “yes;” 629 cast ballots on the constitution, with 563 (approximately 89.5%) voting “yes.”
 Based on these results, the ratification vote thresholds were met.

-Overview of the proposed treaties
+Overview of the treaties

-Kitselas, Kitsumkalum, B.C. and Canada have been negotiating the agreements in stages, with consultations with other First Nations, the public and interest holders throughout.
+Kitselas, Kitsumkalum, B.C. and Canada have been negotiating the agreements in stages.
+Each stage has included engagement with the public and interest holders.
 Local government representatives have also sat at the negotiation table as part of the provincial negotiating team.
 This approach provided opportunities for people and key interest holders to share their needs and help shape treaty provisions that work for all.
-As a result, the treaties reflect work done together on shared regional priorities established in the 2015 AIPs.
+Crown consultations with neighbouring First Nations have also been ongoing throughout each stage of the negotiations.
+This process aims to ensure that potential adverse impacts on the rights of neighbouring First Nations are avoided, mitigated or otherwise accommodated, where appropriate.

 - Lay out negotiated approaches to self governance and law-making authorities